chidimo/hack-nairaland/README.md

 ## How to work with this notebook

-1. Download or clone the `bitbucket` folder
+1. Download or clone the `bitbucket` repo (`git clone https://parousiaic@bitbucket.org/parousiaic/hack-nairaland.git`)
 1. Open `cmd.exe` and `cd` (i.e. navigate) into the downloaded folder
 1. Issue the command `pipenv install`.
 This step requires that you have `python` and `pipenv` installed in your system